blynkkk/blynkkk.github.io/BlynkMainOperations.md

 The ```Blynk.syncAll()``` command restores all the Widget's values based on the last saved values on the server.
 All analog and digital pin states will be restored.
 Every Virtual Pin will perform ```BLYNK_WRITE``` event.

+**WARNING**: if pin is empty and wasn't initialized - hardware will not get any response for those pin during sync.

 [Sync Hardware with App state](https://github.com/blynkkk/blynk-library/blob/master/examples/More/Sync/HardwareSyncStateFromApp/HardwareSyncStateFromApp.ino)

 You can also update a single Virtual Pin value by calling ```Blynk.syncVirtual(V0)``` or you can update several pins with ```Blynk.syncVirtual(V0, V1, V2, ...)```.